geometalab/GhostAR/README.md

 Otherwise your phone is not able to build the app.

 If you made sure everything is in order, you can press the button _Build and Run_.

+## Problems while building the APK

+### SDK not found

+If you encounter errors while building the APK such as `Unable to list target platforms.
+Please make sure the android sdk path is correct.
+See the Console` double check if the Path to your SDK is correct, and refer to this [solution](http://answers.unity.com/answers/1326427/view.html).
+If that didn't work as well try to change the JDK Version to 8.
+You might have to uninstall the other JDK Version you have installed.
+Don't download the Android Native Development Kit (NDK) as it is not necessary/used for this project.

+### Gradle Build failed

+Change the build type in the _Player Settings_ to _Internal_.

 **Software made with love by Geometa Lab HSR for HSR Informatik (Computer Science).**